 Min-hyung, becoming more like the depressed Joon-sang all the time, decides to leave Korea and fly back to the United States to live and work.
 Before he does, however, he drops off a music CD to Yu-jin's workplace, of a song they had both loved as young people, called First Love, including a note which said goodbye but let slip an important detail about the music that confirmed to Yu-jin that Min-hyung is truly Joon-sang after all.
 She races to the airport to find him before he leaves, and they are re-united.

 This is not the end of Yu-jin and Joon-sang's long love journey, however; many more surprises are in store for both of them, including more physical challenges for Joon-sang after an accident, the restoration of all of Joon-sung's memories, amazing revelations about the parents of Yu-jin, Joon-sang, and Sang-hyuk, a failed marriage attempt, and personal sacrifices by both Joon Sang and Yu-jin, as well as Sang-hyuk, who ultimately comes to terms with the love between Yu-jin and Joon-sang.

 The "Four Seasons" K-dramas, including the historical twenty-episode Winter Sonata, are all essential viewing for fans of Korean drama.
 You can't really have a full appreciation for the genre and history of K-drama as a whole unless you watch them.
-They were foundational in building up the popularity of this type of memorable television show.
+They were foundational in building up the incredible popularity of this type of memorable television show.